Hippopotamus: Cultural significance

 In Egyptian mythology, the god Set takes the form of a red hippopotamus and fights Horus for control of the land, but is defeated.
 The goddess Tawaret is depicted as a pregnant woman with a hippo head, representing fierce maternal love.
 The Ijaw people of the Niger Delta wore masks of aquatic animals like the hippo when practising their water spirit cults, and hippo ivory was used in the divination rituals of the Yoruba.
 Hippo masks were also used in Nyau funerary rituals of the Chewa of Southern Africa.
 According to Robert Baden-Powell, Zulu warriors referred to hippos in war chants.
 The Behemoth from the Book of Job, 40:15–24 is thought to be based on the hippo.

 Hippos have been the subjects of various African folktales.
 According to a San story, when the Creator assigned each animal its place in nature, the hippos wanted to live in the water, but were refused out of fear they might eat all the fish.
 After begging and pleading, the hippos were finally allowed to live in the water on the condition they would eat grass instead of fish, and fling their dung so it can be inspected for fish bones.
 In a Ndebele tale, the hippo originally had long, beautiful hair, but it was set on fire by a jealous hare and the hippo had to jump into a nearby pool.
 The hippo lost most of his hair and was too embarrassed to leave the water.

 Hippopotamuses were rarely depicted in European art during the Renaissance and Baroque periods, due to less access to specimens by Europeans.
 One notable exception is Peter Paul Rubens' The Hippopotamus and Crocodile Hunt (1615–1616).
 Ever since Obaysch inspired the "Hippopotamus Polka", hippos have been popular animals in Western culture for their rotund appearance, which many consider comical.
 The Disney film Fantasia featured a ballerina hippo dancing to the opera La Gioconda.
 The film Hugo the Hippo is set in Tanzania and involves the title character trying to escape being slaughtered with the help of local children.
 The Madagascar films feature a hippo named Gloria.
 Hippos even inspired a popular board game, Hungry Hungry Hippos.

-Among the most famous poems about the hippo is "The Hippopotamus" by T. S. Eliot, where he uses the animal to represent the Catholic Church.
+Among the most famous poems about the hippo is "The Hippopotamus" by T. S. Eliot, where he uses a hippo to represent the Catholic Church.
 Hippos are mentioned in the novelty Christmas song "I Want a Hippopotamus for Christmas" that became a hit for child star Gayla Peevey in 1953.
 They also featured in the popular "The Hippopotamous Song" by Flanders and Swann.

-A popular internet myth reports that hippos have pink milk.
-Biologist David Wynick states, "I think this is an Internet legend that is oft repeated but without any evidence for it that I can find...
-Like all mammals, hippos produce white or off-white milk for their young."